containerbuildsystem/cachi2/docs/designs/cargo-support.md

 performance, safety, and concurrency of Python applications.
 The "rustification" of Python libraries is here to stay.

+## The challenge and cachi2 boundaries

+Building projects that do DIRECTLY depend on both rust and python should be straighforward and similar to build with pip and cargo independently.
+The challenge comes with indirect rust dependencies.
+For instance, when you project is "pure python" but have dependencies that rely on rust.

+In this scenario, cargo vendor won't help unless you have all sources available.
+Also, users don't have a way to explicitly declare those dependencies, and, henceforth, aren't necessarily doing reproducible builds.

+In the following sections we are going to expose a bit of how `maturin` and `setuptools-rust` are configured in order to come with ideas on how to tackle the problem of FINDING rust dependencies on a pure-python project.
+This is probably outside of the scope of cachi2, but we will need to at very least come up with a way for those customers to share the (potential) multiple Cargo.locks the package indirectly depends or a file format designed for this.
+Also [pybuild-deps][pybuild-deps] might evolve to help solving this problem, so it is not like we would waste any time understanding these problems.

 ## Build dependencies

 `maturin` and `setuptools-rust` are PEP517 compliant build backends for python packages with